ncar-xdev/jupyter-forward/README.md

 2. Launch Jupyter Lab on the remote cluster.
 3. Port forward Jupyter Lab session back to your local machine!

+## Motivation

+Jupyter-forward simplifies the process of running `jupyter lab` on a remote machine and allows users to mimic the behavior of the JupyterHub when the that remote machine is down for maintenance.

 ## Usage

 ```bash